Growth hormone deficiency is the most common pituitary hormone deficiency and is accompanied by poor overall growth and short stature.

 Growth hormone levels in the blood vary widely and are not as useful as other hormone levels in determining why a child's growth is decreased.
 Thus, doctors make the diagnosis based on a collection of findings.

-First, doctors measure the child's height and weight and plot the measurements on age-specific growth charts to determine whether they are growing too slowly.
+First, doctors measure the child's height and weight and plot the measurements on age-specific growth charts Length and Height Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
+From birth to about age 1 or 2 years, children grow rapidly.
+After this rapid infant... read more to determine whether they are growing too slowly.
 Then they often do x-rays of bones in the hand.
 Such x-rays can show if the bones are developing normally for the child's age.
 Children who are simply short have normal bone development for their age.
 Children who have growth hormone deficiency have delayed bone development.
-Delayed bone development can also occur in other conditions, such as hypothyroidism and delayed puberty.
+Delayed bone development can also occur in other conditions, such as hypothyroidism Hypothyroidism in Infants and Children Hypothyroidism is decreased production of thyroid hormone.
+Hypothyroidism in children usually occurs when there is a structural problem with the thyroid gland or the thyroid gland is inflamed... read more and delayed puberty Delayed Puberty Delayed puberty is defined as absence of the start of sexual maturation at the expected time.
+Most often, children simply develop later than their peers but ultimately develop normally.
+Sometimes... read more .

-It is difficult for doctors to assess growth hormone production because growth hormone production fluctuates throughout the day.
+It is difficult for doctors to assess growth hormone production because production fluctuates throughout the day.
 As a result, measurement of random growth hormone levels is often not helpful.
 Instead, doctors do blood tests to measure levels of other substances in the blood that are stimulated by growth hormone.
 Such substances include insulin-like growth factor 1 and insulin-like growth factor binding protein 3.
-However, these substances may be affected by other conditions, such as hypothyroidism, celiac disease, and undernutrition, so doctors may do tests to rule out these conditions.
+However, these substances may be affected by other conditions, such as hypothyroidism Diagnosis Hypothyroidism is decreased production of thyroid hormone.
+Hypothyroidism in children usually occurs when there is a structural problem with the thyroid gland or the thyroid gland is inflamed... read more , celiac disease Celiac Disease Celiac disease is a hereditary intolerance to gluten (a protein found in wheat, barley, and rye) that causes characteristic changes in the lining of the small intestine, resulting in malabsorption... read more , and undernutrition Diagnosis Undernutrition is a deficiency of calories or of one or more essential nutrients.
+Undernutrition may develop because people cannot obtain or prepare food, have a disorder that makes eating or... read more , so doctors may do tests to rule out these conditions.

-If test results suggest that the child has a pituitary disorder, imaging tests of the brain using magnetic resonance imaging (MRI) may be done to look for structural abnormalities in the pituitary gland and for tumors.
+If test results suggest that the child has a pituitary disorder, imaging tests of the brain using magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+MRI does not use x-rays and is usually very safe... read more (MRI) may be done to look for structural abnormalities in the pituitary gland and for tumors.

 If children have no other cause of poor growth and their growth hormone levels are low, doctors typically do a stimulation test.
-The stimulation test involves giving drugs that stimulate growth hormone production, then measuring growth hormone levels over several hours.
+The stimulation tests involve giving drugs that stimulate growth hormone production, then measuring growth hormone levels over several hours.

 Growth hormone also may be used to increase height in children who are short but have normally functioning pituitary glands, but this use is controversial.
 Some parents feel that short stature is a disorder, but many doctors do not approve of the use of growth hormone in these children.
 Regardless of the cause of short stature, growth hormone is effective only if given before the bones stop growing.